NetBSDfr/smolBSD/service/lhv-tools/README.md

 For now, it's `php84`, `php84-curl`, etc...

-Edit `etc/lhv-tools.conf` file as needed.
+Also, feel free to edit `etc/lhv-tools.conf` file as needed.

 ## Usage